Skip to main content

 Overview

-Simple Syllabus allows professors to easily create, edit, and share class syllabi.
+Pepperdine Syllabus (powered by Simple Syllabus) allows professors to easily build, edit, and share class syllabi.
 The service pulls select information directly from WaveNet and also pre-populates required policy notices and statements.
 This way, professors save time and focus on the content related to their class requirements, assignments, and procedures.

 Quick Links